immcantation/shazam/docs/topics/TargetingModel-class.md

 the entire vector summing up to 1).

 `targeting`
-:   Rate matrix of a given mutation ocurring, defined as
+:   Rate matrix of a given mutation occurring, defined as
 <code class = 'eq'>mutability * substitution</code>.
 The targeting model
 is stored as a 5x3125 matrix.
 Rows define the mutated nucleotide at the center of each 5-mer, one of